Nikon D100 vs D5600

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More heavily discounted: Has been available for much longer (launched in February 2002).

-Reasons to prefer the Nikon D5600:
+Advantages of the Nikon D5600:

 - More detail: Has more megapixels (24 vs 6MP), which boosts linear resolution by 100%.